adempiere/adempiere-all-services/README.md

 Additional objects defined in *docker-compose.yml*:
 - *adempiere_network*: defines the subnet used in the involved Docker containers (e.g. **192.168.100.0/24**)
-- *volume_postgres*: defines the mounting point of the Postgres database (typically directory **/var/lib/postgresql/data**) to a local directory on the host where the Docker container runs.
+- *volume_postgres*: defines the mounting point of the Postgres database on the Docker container (typically directory **/var/lib/postgresql/data**) to a local directory on the host where the Docker container runs.
 - *volume_backups*: defines the mounting point of a backup directory on the Docker container to a local directrory on the host where the Docker container runs.
 - *volume_scheduler*: defines the mounting point for the scheduler